docker/docs/buildx/working-with-buildx.md

 ## Work with builder instances

-By default, Buildx uses the "docker" driver if it is supported, providing a user experience very similar to the native docker build.
+By default, Buildx uses the `docker` driver if it is supported, providing a user experience very similar to the native `docker build`.
 Note that you must use a local shared daemon to build your applications.

 Buildx allows you to create new instances of isolated builders.
 You can use this to get a scoped environment for your CI builds that does not change the state of